holographicSol/Detectionator/README.md

 [ Bugs ]

-Currently in BETA however appliction is mostly stable but will require crash testing to make more stable by finding issues as they arise, are found.
+BETA stage however application is mostly stable and will require crash testing to make more stable by finding issues as they arise, are found.